Siamak-salimy/SingleCellWorkshop/Personal experience.md

 4 : Use Ubunto instead of VMWare or windows.</Br>
 5 : Use HGR38
 6 : Use Bulild-in Index file from STAR .
+7: You can use Bash scripts to run commands ,but it is recommended to run them seperately .